 The success of this goal has been based on maintaining a challenging curriculum and a professional faculty in a supportive, family-like atmosphere.
 But Wilson Hall is about much more than just academics.
 It is about teaching students to become well rounded individuals with a strong sense of ethics and morals.
 It is about character development.
 It is about encouraging students to become leaders and active members of the community.
 It is about an authentic, complete education.

 Wilson Hall is a small school by design, giving teachers and students the opportunity to get to know one another on a more personal level.
-It is a safe haven where identification badges are not necessary.
-There are no security guards, no locks on the lockers.
 Like the neighborhood schools of days gone by, Wilson Hall is a campus to which students can walk or ride their bikes.
 It is a hub of activity where students and parents are welcomed long after the school day has ended.
 Wilson Hall is a place where religious expression is encouraged with daily devotions and prayer, and where patriotism is fostered with the daily Pledge of Allegiance.
 It is a place where good manners are expected, where students respect their teachers, and where students are self-disciplined.
 All of these make Wilson Hall a school like no other.

 Mission & History